Island of Lost Men: Production

 Island of Lost Men was filmed in early 1939.
 Production was delayed by cost overruns of approximately $25,000.
 Among the most expensive scenes were those involving the jungle and the river scene.
-Wong's salary was $6000 with another $1000 paid for overtime, while Quinn only earned $750.
+Wong's salary was $6,000 with another $1,000 paid for overtime, while Quinn only earned $750.

+The film is a loose remake of the 1933 Paramount film White Woman.

 The original title for the film was Guns for China.
 However, the U.S. State Department implored studios to avoid referencing or alluding to the then-ongoing Second Sino-Japanese War.
 After discussion with its sales manager in Japan, Paramount Pictures changed the title to Island of Lost Men.

 Wong sang "Music on the Shore", composed by Friedrich Hollaender and Frank Loesser.
 The song was written especially for her.

 Release

 Island of Lost Men received its American release on August 16, 1939.
 Critical reception was mixed.
 Variety praised the general production, acting (especially Wong's), and sets; however, it considered the plot to be "trite".
 The Daily Variety noted that Wong's singing was "pleasing".
-The English magazine Kinetographic Weekly was dismissive of the film, but appreciative of Wong's acting.
+The British trade paper Kinematograph Weekly was dismissive of the film, but appreciative of Wong's acting.
 Frank S. Nugent of The New York Times wrote that the "kindliest" thing one could say about the movie is that Naish is in it, "only this time with a slant to Mr. Naish's villainous eyes", and that the jungle setting was so unbelievable that it implied that "if the camera were swung no more than a frame or so to either side it would reveal a filling station, or a roadside food dispensary in the shape of a hot dog".

 Island of Lost Men proved to be Wong's last film with Paramount.
 The studio did not renew her contract afterwards, possibly because of the budget overruns in Island.